TonyMontania/games-tracker/README.md

 - Filters by console and generation.
 - Dark/Light mode
 - Different series of games to complete
+- Export and import progress using a JSON file

 ## 🛠️ How to Use
 1. Visit [the tracker page](https://tonymontania.github.io/games-tracker/)